JJNod88/jjn-pp2-tbc/README.md

 ### How the Site achieves this
 * The site has an SEO defined to accurately show up when people search for rock, paper scissor games, with the addition of lizard, spock, big bang theory and games
 * Three languages used to focus on structure, design and interactivity
-* Designed to be simple and engaging, users will know instantly what the sites intention is, and can navigate around the site with ease.
+* Designed to be simple and engaging, users will know instantly what the sites intention is, and can navigate around the site with ease:
     * A basic but effective design, with content displayed on one page, and functions to show and hide additional content
     * Evident background picture that sets the scene, with an evident large title
     * A consistent Header with a Home and audio button, accessible at all times for each user

 ### Page specific
 * One page site, with a clear image and title instantly telling the user the intention of the site
-* Background is transparent, ensuring all content displayed is easy to use, readable and accessible.
+* Background is transparent, ensuring all content displayed is easy to use, readable and accessible
-* Navigation elements in the header accessible at all times, which are fixed with a high index.
+* Navigation elements in the header accessible at all times, which are fixed with a high index
 * The site is structured appropriately, with a rules section followed by the games essential components with a results and score section
-* Color coded buttons that correlates the rules and information content.
+* Color coded buttons that correlates the rules and information content
-* Consistent coloring for button hovers, and content.
+* Consistent coloring for button hovers, and content
 * Responsive design for all screen sizes and devices

 # UX